jo2lxq/wafl/WAFL-DETR/README.md

 ```
 The trend graphs are made in `outputs` directory.

-If you want to check the image with bounding box infered, you can use `box_visualize.py` like:
+If you want to check the image with infered bounding box, you can use `box_visualize.py` like:

 ```
 python ./util/box_visualize.py